 Michele and Eric Cwiertny via Crowdrise

 In December 2008, Matt received his bone marrow transplant.
 While it temporarily put him in remission, his lymphoma returned in February 2009, and in June 2009, Matt learned it had returned in the form of an inoperable brain tumor.
 After chemo failed to put him in remission, Matt began radiation treatment.
-Before finishing it, he was readmitted to the City of Hope in late September 2009.
-At that time, Matt was in a weakened state, with his EBV levels extraordinarily high that it was debilitating to his liver and kidneys.
-Unfortunately, the doctors were unable to administer any treatment that could reverse the affects of the EBV and its impact on Matt’s vital organs… And at midnight on October 3, 2009, he passed away with his family surrounding him.
+Before finishing it, Matt was readmitted to the City of Hope in late September 2009.
+At that time, Matt was in a weakened state, with his EBV levels extraordinarily high and debilitating his liver and kidneys.
+Unfortunately, the doctors were unable to administer any treatment that could reverse the affects of the EBV and its impact on Matt’s vital organs, and at midnight on October 3, 2009, he passed away with us surrounding him.

 Please help us keep Matt's memory alive and support our efforts to raise $60,000 to fund life-saving research.